The Ends of the Earth (novel): Plot

 He finds refuge in the Iliad and other poems, where in the past he found sources of inspiration for battle tactics.
 He stops eating food and falls ill, and the only thing that gives him strength to go on and chase his immense dream is love.
 He meets and falls in love with Queen Roxane, who also gives the great gift of becoming father of a son.
 He is also named Alexander.

 He then tries to push forward towards India, as conquering it would mean that the whole of Asia would be in his hands, but his warriors' homesickness gets too much to bear.
 Fearing the prospect of facing other large armies and exhausted by years of campaigning, Alexander's army mutinies at the Hyphasis River, refusing to march farther east.
 Alexander tried to persuade his soldiers to march farther, but his general Coenus pleads with him to change his opinion and turn back.
 Alexander then has to march backwards towards the now far Macedonia and, during this very last part of his journey, he falls ill again.
-His friends get worried about his deteriorating conditions and it seems nothing can save the man whom pushed the boundaries of human capability.
+His friends get worried about his deteriorating conditions, and it seems nothing can save the man who pushed the boundaries of human capability.
 During the last few days of his life, unable to walk, he lets every one of his warriors walk into his tent and by its bed for a last farewell.
 And it also gives the opportunity to the sorrowful Macedonian soldiers to pay their tribute to their epic and heroic king.